 What is the concrete use of the small "S" after the famous HTTP that we all know?
 What is its interest for security and natural referencing?
 What is Google's weight in the deployment of HTTPS on the web?
 So many questions that we try to answer in this article.

 HTTPS (Hypertext Transfer Protocol Secure) is the encrypted version of the HTTP protocol, i.e. it contains an encryption layer of the SSL (Secure Sockets Layer) or TLS (Transport Layer Security) type.

 The purpose of this protocol is to secure websites, preventing potential hackers from retrieving data from them, thereby protecting the information that is transmitted and stored on the site in HTTPS.

-To find out if a site has an HTTPS certificate, it's very simple: just check the URL or the presence of a padlock at the top of the opened web page.
+To find out if a site has an HTTPS certificate, it's very simple!
+Just check the URL or the presence of a padlock at the top of the open web page.

 Why switch your website to HTTPS?

 For GoogleHTTPS has become an important criterion for the natural referencing of websites.